S. Thomas' College, Mount Lavinia: Location

 S. Thomas’ College is situated in a quiet suburb approximately half an hour from the southern limits of the City of Colombo.
 The school's entrance is characterised by the Chapel of the Transfiguration.
-Built in 1923 and designed by P. A. Adams, the chapel, at 130 ft long and 39 ft high, had its foundation stone lain by Rt.
-Rev. Earnest Arthur Copleston, Bishop of Colombo.
+Built in 1923 and designed by P. A. Adams, the chapel, at 130 ft long and 39 ft high, had its foundation stone lain by Earnest Arthur Copleston, bishop of Colombo.

 The main school body is modelled on that of the British public school model, comprising the primary quadrangle, the college hall, main buildings and library.
 The school's grounds reach the city of Mount Lavinia.

 Administration

 Having been managed by a board of governors since 1927, S. Thomas’ College is chaired by the Anglican Bishop of Colombo as ‘Visitor to the College’.
 The school's administration remains deeply rooted in Anglicanism, with a further chaplaincy for the aforementioned Chapel of the Transfiguration.
 The administration of the College itself is headed by a warden.
 Admission to the college is at the sole discretion of the warden.

 The college is divided into the primary (grades 1–5), lower secondary (grades 6–9) and upper secondary schools (grades 10 and 11), followed by the senior school.
 These combined sectors amount to the college's student body of approximately 2,800 – stemming from varied faiths and ethnicities.